intro2r/intro2r/unit4/labs.md

 Read in the housing value [data set](http://www.intro2r.info/data/) for questions 1-3.

 ### 1. Plot the entire data set.

+If you run `plot()` on the data set object, you will get a many-panelled figure that plots each variable against all the other ones.
+Variables names are indicated on the diagonal.

   a.
 Which variables appear correlated with housing value?